programmerraja/MyBlog/content/notes/2024/AI Research Paper notes.md

 ## LLMS KNOW MORE THAN THEY SHOW: ON THE INTRINSIC REPRESENTATION OF LLM HALLUCINATIONS
+ -

+## Does Prompt Formatting Have Any Impact on LLM Performance?

+The key takeaway from the research  is that prompt formatting significantly influences LLM performance, and there's no universally optimal format across all models or tasks.

+GPT-3.5-turbo's performance varied by up to 40% in a code translation task depending on the prompt template, while larger models like GPT-4 were more robust

+Larger models like GPT-4 exhibited higher consistency scores compared to GPT-3.5, suggesting greater reliability in producing similar outputs across different prompt structures.
 ## Dataset

 - HumanEval: Evaluating Large Language Models Trained on Code